About Graduate Admission

 Higher scores may be required if the applicant is to succeed in the competition for Teaching Assistant openings.

 English Requirements for Teaching Assistants

 Students are required to be able to speak and write English clearly and well.
-State law and regulations of the Texas Higher Education Coordinating Board require that international students appointed as Teaching Assistants (TA's) be proficient in the use of the English language.
+Texas state law and regulations, Texas Education Code, Section 51.917, require that international students appointed as Teaching Assistants (TA's) be proficient in the use of the English language.
 An English Proficiency Interview conducted under the auspices of the office of the Dean of Graduate Studies will be used to screen for students requiring remedial help in the form of English as a Second Language (ESL) course.
 International students must satisfy the proficiency requirement upon appointment or pass the ESL course within two semesters to be eligible for consideration of continued appointment as a TA.
 Regardless of test scores, students must meet the language requirements of their programs.

 J-1 Exchange Visitor and Graduate Exchange Students

 International applicants wishing to attend UT Dallas as a Visiting Graduate Researcher (J-1 Exchange Visitor) should contact directly the academic unit where they want to pursue the program to obtain an invitation letter.
 This modality does not imply registration of credits, transcripts, and tuition.
 The J-1 Exchange Visitor is subject to the premises of the Human Resources Management Office.
 For more information regarding the flow-of-J1 exchange visitor process please consult http://www.utdallas.edu/hrm/toolkits/foreign/J-1.php5.